 4 Benefits of Transitional Care Management

 While TCM is an excellent service that focuses on increasing the quality of health outcomes for patients, providers also stand to see a few benefits from providing such care.

-Hospital readmissions cost Medicare about $26 billion annually, with $17 billion of that spent on avoidable hospital trips after discharge.
+Hospital readmissions cost Medicare about $26 billion annually, with $17 billion spent on avoidable hospital trips after discharge.
 TCM can greatly reduce these costs to our healthcare system.

-Additionally, CMS has implemented value-based penalties for excessive 30-day hospital readmission rates.
-In 2017, CMS penalized over 2,500 hospitals more than $564 million for those excessive readmission rates.
+Additionally, Medicare has implemented value-based penalties for excessive 30-day hospital readmission rates.
+In 2017, Medicare penalized over 2,500 hospitals at a cost of more than $564 million for such excessive readmission rates.

-By reducing readmissions, providers can reduce costs for themselves, for Medicare, and for patients.
+By reducing readmissions, providers can reduce costs for themselves, Medicare, and their patients.

-With our software, you can reduce unnecessary readmissions and increase revenue through features that are simple and intuitive.
+Care coordination software, which is tailored to TCM’s nuances, can help you manage this preventive wellness program efficiently and effectively.
+With ThoroughCare's solution, you can reduce unnecessary readmissions and increase revenue through features that are simple and intuitive.